jupyterlab/jupyterlab/design/help.md

 * See Help tab immediately on left menu
 * More Help Content by including a Quickstart Guide and FAQs page

-##All possible actions a user could take:
+##All possible actions a user could take

 * Click Help which opens a submenu
 * Click About JupyterLab which opens a new window